When an upset customer describes a problem, which action should be avoided?

 Blue = Thinker

 Thinkers love ideas and concepts.
 They can think abstractly.
 Hence, they are innovative problem solvers and tend to work best alongside other creative people.
 However, they may find it difficult to cope with demanding problems and require extra support.

 But, every psychometric model has some internal flaws they are not suitably tailor-made for work-related situations.
-Here is where Xobin pops up and brings out the customized psychometric model!
+This is where Xobin pops up and brings out the customized psychometric model!
 You pick and choose the personality traits you want to assess.
-Or, define your organization culture, the role you’re hiring for, we shall customize the tests based on your needs.
+Also, it defines your organization’s culture and the role you’re hiring for.
+Therefore, we shall customize the tests based on your needs.

 How Reliable are Xobin’s Psychometric Tests

 Psychometric Tests are not 100% reliable.
 Also, all psychometric tests providers provide a full disclaimer not to make decisions solely based on psychometric tests.

 1. Construct validity: In this case, our questions are aligned to the trait.
 Also, with the competencies that need to be assessed.

 2. Criterion validity: Does the test associate with, and/or predict, an appropriate outcome?

-Example: A psychometric test is designed to assess the personality of a Sales representative, the test should give a binary solution.
-As in how Xobin is providing a ‘Recommended’ or ‘Not recommended’ report.
+For example, if the psychometric test is for Sales representative.
+Hence, such a test should provide a binary solution.
+For example, how Xobin is providing a “Recommended” or “Not Recommended” report.

 3. Content Validity: Does the psychometric questionnaire cover all the traits required for the job.

 4. Reliability: How reliable are the test results?
 Does the test work in the same way for everyone who takes it?
 Also, can we meaningfully compare scores between two people?

 5. Internal consistency: Do the psychometric tests have internal constructs to detect candidates faking their personalities?

 6. Test-retest reliability: If the same person takes the test twice, do they get the same results?